dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 > app.UseAntiforgery();
 > ```

 Create a `Pages` folder in the `Components` folder for routable components.
-The following example is a `RoutableCounter` component based on the `Counter` component in the Blazor project templates.
+The following example is a `Counter` component based on the `Counter` component in the Blazor project templates.

 `Components/Pages/Counter.razor`: